firebird631/siis/README.md

 Installation
 ------------

-Need Python3.6 or Python3.7 on your system.
+Need Python 3.6 or Python 3.7 on your system.
 Tested on Debian, Ubuntu and Fedora.

 ### Create a PIP virtual env ###